 9. Less is more

 It’s cliche but so true!
-Less is definitely more, and this is certainly the case for digital signage content.
+Less is definitely more, and this is certainly the case for Digital Signage content.
 If you try to pack in too much on the screen, your design probably isn’t going to work.
 The key to success is using the least number of words to deliver your message.
 No-one wants to read through scores of messaging.
 Tools like ChatGPT can condense your text, so you can help your target audience get to the point faster.

 10. Make a human connection

-Digital signage is second to none for the delivery of in situ need-to-know, real-time information, whether that’s for business insights or live travel updates.
+Digital Signage is second to none for the delivery of in situ need-to-know, real-time information, whether that’s for business insights or live travel updates.
 However, don’t forget the social connection.
 It’s often human emotion that will, in the first instance, motivate your target viewers to take a first glance at your screens.
 Think of it as a way in – an initial step to capture their attention.
 Why not, for instance, display your social media content alongside the data you want to share, either on the same screen, or on a neighbouring display?

-Find out what more you can do to create exactly the right digital signage content by tuning into our latest Digital Signage Explored Episode with special guests Jeremy and Lorna from Screenfeed.
+Find out what more you can do to create exactly the right Digital Signage content by tuning into our latest Digital Signage Explored Episode with special guests Jeremy and Lorna from Screenfeed.